Transform received events

 • If the body field value is of type bytes or string, it's used as the HTTP request body as is; otherwise, it's converted to a JSON string.

-• If the body field doesn't exist, the resulting HTTP request won't contain a body.
+• If the body field doesn't exist, the resulting HTTP request body is the body of the final CloudEvents HTTP message binding in binary content mode.

 Any other fields as a result of the CEL expression are ignored.